temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 `git status` will show that Git recognizes that these files differ from the versions in the repository.

 Putting the changed versions into the repository is called a **commit**.
 A commit should come when work has reached a good stopping point.
 It could mean that a new feature has been completed, or a bug has been fixed.
-Even if the work is incomplete, it's usually a good idea to do a commit before signing off for the day.
+Even if the feature is incomplete, it's usually a good idea to commit after significant changes that still leave the code in a working state.
+Committing work in progress (WIP) is OK, but not if you commit something that breaks the application.
+Doing a commit before signing off for the day is probably good.
 The work may still need to be tested or reviewed, but that comes later.

 Commits *require* a message.
 The message is given in quotes after the `-m` flag.